Can I smoke Mullein?

 In low and even heavy dosages it produces no major side effects.
 Some types of Mullein may cause dermatitis to those who have sensitive skin and are prone to allergies, which is why it is recommended to handle the plant with caution during prolonged exposure, like when our team crafts our herbal blends!

 Mullein in traditional healing history is renowned to help with soothing inflamed or infected lungs when ingested or applied topically.
 It also prevents coughing until the infection is beaten and inflammation reduced.
-Mullein also helps by relieving congestion and aids in clearing mucus from the lungs.
+Some people say there are health benefits from smoking Mullein by relieving congestion and aiding in clearing mucus from the lungs, although we certainly don't recommend smoking anything if you have problems with your lungs.

 In a non medicinal way, Mullein has been recommended for people to smoke when looking to leave tobacco behind or at least as a temporary replacement while they’re going through a nasty cough.
-We use this herb in both our permanent herbal smoking blends, the OG Blend and Zen Blend as well as our limited editions blends like our Potpourri Blend.
+With that being said, smoking mullein on its own is not necessarily the best use of such a smokable plant, so we prefer using it as a base herb in both our permanent herbal smoking blends, the Inhale Blend and Exhale Blend.

 Some of the most common uses for Mullein in traditional healing is assisting in various lung-related illnesses.
-When ingested, Mullein is also known for being able to help alleviate pain, increase quality of sleep, and have a relaxing effect on those suffering from muscle spasms and seizures.
+When ingested, Mullein is also said to be able to help alleviate pain, increase quality of sleep, and have a relaxing effect on those suffering from muscle spasms and seizures.
 One laboratory’s study also found that Mullein combined with amantadine can increase the body’s antiviral activity against influenza.

 As for smoking blends, there is no formal scientific data that Mullein has any tangible benefit for the human body and we certainly don’t recommend mixing it with other substances but a lot of people are now recommending its use as a base in herbal mixes to help recreational cannabis users help reduce or better control their consumption, provide a chemical-free alternative to tobacco and dilute their marijuana to help control the effects and their budget.